openharmony/docs/en/device-dev/subsystems/development-guidelines-on-hilog_lite.md

 ## Overview<a name="section775017517390"></a>

-HiLog\_lite is the HiLog framework for Mini-System Devices \(reference memory ≥ 128 KB\) and Small-System Devices \(reference memory ≥ 1 MB\).
+HiLog\_Lite is the HiLog framework for Mini-System Devices \(reference memory ≥ 128 KB\) and Small-System Devices \(reference memory ≥ 1 MB\).
 It implements functions such as log printing, log output, and flow control.

 ## Available APIs<a name="section114412157402"></a>